Death Before Birth is a two-year ESRC-funded project, running from 2016-18.

 About the Project Team

-Principal Investigator (PI): Dr Danielle Fuller, University of Birmingham
+Principal Investigator (PI): Prof Danielle Fuller, University of Alberta, Canada

 Co-Investigator (CI): Professor Jeannette Littlemore, University of Birmingham

 Professor Littlemore is a metaphor specialist.
 She also holds roles as Professor of English Language and Applied Linguistics, Head of Research for the Department of English Language and Applied Linguistics, and Director of Internationalisation for the College of Arts and Law at the University of Birmingham.

 Co-Investigator (CI): Dr Sheelagh McGuinness, University of Bristol

 Dr McGuinness is a Reader in Law at the Centre for Health, Law, and Society based in the University of Bristol Law School.
 She has particular expertise in the regulation of reproduction and is the project partner lead.